Council

 Keith Allison FRCS (BAPRAS representative)

-Keith is a consultant Plastic Surgeon with substantive, full time appointment in Middlesbrough since April 2005.
+Keith is a consultant plastic surgeon with substantive, full time appointment in Middlesbrough since April 2005.
 His main surgical practice is in microsurgery, trauma and burns, breast reconstruction and skin oncology.
-He has conducted a busy private Plastic Surgery / Cosmetic Surgery practice from 2005 until 2018 and subsequently he has started a medical expert witness practice offering advice to bodies such as the GMC, medical protection societies and solicitors over personal injury and negligence cases.
+He has conducted a busy private plastic surgery / cosmetic surgery practice from 2005 until 2018 and subsequently he has started a medical expert witness practice offering advice to bodies such as the GMC, medical protection societies and solicitors over personal injury and negligence cases.
 He is a GMC approved educational and clinical supervisor for our trainees.
 Keith has held various managerial roles such as Chair of Northern Deanery Plastic Surgery training scheme and Chair of National Oncoplastic Training Interface Fellowship Group.
 He has been a lead clinician for skin cancer, burns, trauma and breast reconstruction and clinical director.
 He is a RCS England consultant post assessor and Independent Review mechanism panel member when required.
 He has examined senior plastic surgery trainees on behalf of the Joint Committee Intercollegiate Exam for more than 10 years.

 Bill Allum FRCS

 William Allum was elected to Council in 2017.
-He is Consultant Upper GI surgeon at The Royal Marsden NHS Foundation Trust, London.
+He is a consultant upper GI surgeon at The Royal Marsden NHS Foundation Trust, London.
 Following undergraduate and postgraduate training in Birmingham, he spent time at MD Anderson Cancer Centre in Houston, Texas.
 His main area of clinical interests is in oesophageal and gastric cancer, with a focus on perioperative multimodality therapy and has written and lectured extensively on upper GI cancer.
 He is the past President of the Association of Upper GI Surgeons of Great Britain and Ireland (AUGIS).
 He is currently Chair of NHS England Specialist Cancer Surgery Clinical Reference Group.
 He is a member of the Board of the European Society of Surgical Oncology and Council member of the International Gastric Cancer Association as joint coordinator of the European chapter.
 He has had a career long interest in training and has been Chair of the General Surgery SAC, Director of the Intercollegiate Surgical Curriculum Programme (ISCP) and latterly Chair of the Joint Committee on Surgical Training.
 He is the Council lead for the Improving Surgical Training pilot project.
 He has recently been appointed visiting Professor at the new Kent and Medway Medical School.
-He has also worked with the GMC Education division and the Academy of Medical Royal Colleges, jointly chairing the working group on the implementation of the GMC Generic Professional Capabilities and currently chairing the Flexibility and Transferability in postgraduate medical training working group.
+He has also worked with the GMC Education division and the Academy of Medical Royal Colleges, jointly chairing the working group on the implementation of the GMC Generic Professional Capabilities and currently chairing the Flexibility and Transferability in Postgraduate Medical Training working group.

 Professor Farah Bhatti FRCS